GSA/gsa-icam-card-builder/certutils/README.md

 The `mkcadata.sh` script traverses all of the card directories as well as the content and OCSP signing directories to re-index the CA database and collect all artifacts needed for the OCSP responder and AIA/SIA/CRL server.

 The OCSP response artifacts are stored in `aiacrlsia.tar` and the AIA, SIA, and CRL files are stored in `responder-certs.tar`.
 This allows the deployment can be split so OCSP can be deployed separately from AIA, SIA, and CRL service.

 Note that `aiacrlsia.tar` and `responder-certs.tar` are copied to the [responder](https://github.com/GSA/gsa-icam-card-builder/tree/master/responder) directory.

+When invoked with the `-r` option, it rebuilds all of the database files for each CA.
+This  overrides the incrementatal OpenSSL CA database interaction that happens new certs are generated.
+Instead, it operates on a premise that the certs in the cards directories are authoritative and that you know what you want on your cards.
+CA database files with serial numbers and certificate status are coded in `mkcadata.sh`.
+There are sections of code for each type of EE cert followed by a  section of code that revokes certain certs that we want to be revoked for test purposes.

+Certs are revoked in by the `revoke.sh` scriptlet.
+Inside of `revoke.sh`, the `openssl ca -revoke` command revokes the certs.
+The appropriate CRL is updated so that the CA database and CRLs stay in sync.

 #### ocsptest.sh